OxygenCobalt/Auxio/info/FAQ.md

 #### ReplayGain isn't working on my music!

 This is for a couple reason:
 - Auxio doesn't extract ReplayGain tags for your format.
-This is the case with MP4 files since there's no defined ReplayGain standard for those.
 - Auxio doesn't recognize your ReplayGain tags.
 This is usually because of a non-standard tag like ID3v2's `RVAD` or an unrecognized name.
 - Your tags use a ReplayGain value higher than 0.
 Due to technical limitations, Auxio does not support this right now.